Education and Awareness Project Funding – EV Charging and Clean Fuels

 • Can projects commence prior to signing a contribution agreement with NRCan?

 Successful applicants can start their projects upon receipt of the Letter of Conditional Approval from NRCan.
-However, expenses incurred prior to the signing of a contribution agreement by Canada are incurred at the Proponent’s own risk.
-While such expenses may be counted towards total project costs, they are not eligible for NRCan reimbursement.
+However, expenses incurred prior to the signing of a contribution agreement with NRCan s may be counted toward total project costs, they are not eligible for NRCan reimbursement.

 Our goal is to achieve our service standards a minimum of 80% of the time under normal circumstances: